Lemon Vinaigrette Recipe

 Lemon is sour so should not make your salad dressing bitter, but olive oil is bitter.
 If your dressing is made with only olive oil (and not a blend of neutral oil and extra-virgin olive oil) then it can take on a bitter taste.
 I also add in a little sweetener to balance the sour and bitter tastes from the lemon and olive oil.

 Best Salad Combinations For This Vinaigrette with Lemon

 This dressing is a good multi-purpose vinaigrette.
 It is great at this time of year when greens are on the bitter and robust side.

-- The tartness of the dressing pairs well with the bitter greens as they balance each other.
+- The tartness of the lemon vinaigrette dressing pairs well with the bitter greens as they balance each other.
 I used head lettuce and radicchio today.